Pacific Economic Review

 Editorial Assistant, Pacific Economic Review

 Submitted papers must be original academic work that have not been published or under review anywhere.
 Please submit two separate pdf files: one with the title page that includes the title, authors' names and affiliations, abstract, corresponding address/emails, etc.; and the other with only the title and abstract.
-The deadline for submission is January 15, 2014.
+The deadline for submission has been extended to February 15, 2014.

 Don't miss out on the next issue – sign up now to receive an email alert when each issue of Pacific Economic Review is published.